 Instructions

-- Pre-heat oven to 350F.
+- Pre-heat the oven to 350F.
 Line a sheet pan with parchment or a silicone baking mat.
+You may need 2 cookie sheets.

 - Remove from the oven and let cool completely.
-Store in the refrigerator in an air tight container for up to one week.
+Store on the counter in an airtight container for up to 3 days, or in the refrigerator for up to 1 week.

-- Freezing: After they are finished baking, leave them on the sheet pan and put them in the freezer for 1 hour, then put them in freezer safe container and store in the freezer.
+- Freezing: After the keto oatmeal cookies are finished baking, leave them on the sheet pan and put them in the freezer for 1 hour to flash freeze, then put them in freezer safe airtight container and store in the freezer for up to 3 months.

 Nutrition per serving